Pmunoz200/wellbeing_app/README.md

 ---

 <p align="center">
-  Vitalis is a comprehensive project designed to help users improve their healthy habits through better eating and exercise routines, <b>powered by Google's Gemini AI</b>.
-This repository includes both the client-side application and the server-side components, which work together to deliver personalized health insights and secure data management.
+  Vitalis is a comprehensive project designed to revolutionize personal health management by seamlessly integrating food, exercise, and other wellbeing aspects, <b>powered by Google's Gemini AI</b>.
+This repository includes both the client-side application and the server-side components, working in unison to deliver personalized health insights, streamline health tracking, and ensure secure data management.
   <br>
 </p>